virtusize/virtusize_flutter_sdk/README.md

 After setting up the SDK, add a `Virtusize` widget to allow your customers to find their ideal size.

-Virtusize Flutter SDK provides two main UI widgets for clients to use:
+Virtusize's Flutter SDK provides two main UI widgets for clients to use:

 ### 1. Virtusize Button

 #### (1) Introduction

 VirtusizeButton is the simplest UI Button for our SDK.
-It opens our application in the web view to support customers finding the right size.
+It opens our application in a web view to support customers finding the right size.